Gyhrs/BDSA_ProjectBank_TheCTeam/README.md

 # BDSA_ProjectBank_TheCTeam
 The C Team's BDSA project 2021 ITU

 ## How to run the program from "scratch"
+Make sure you aren't running any docker container with port 1443 exposed.
+Run startup.ps1 with PowerShell.

+## Notes
 ### First make sure you have installed the Entity Framework global tool

 ```powershell